-WASHINGTON, July 17, 2012 /PRNewswire-USNewswire/ -- Georgia residents and businesses affected by the severe storms and flooding between June 25 and July 10, can apply for low-interest disaster loans from the U.S. Small Business Administration, SBA Administrator Karen G. Mills announced today.
+WASHINGTON, Aug.
+15, 2012 /PRNewswire-USNewswire/ -- Georgia residents and businesses affected by severe storms and flooding on August 7, can apply for low-interest disaster loans from the U.S. Small Business Administration, SBA Administrator Karen G. Mills announced today.

-Administrator Mills made the loans available in response to a letter from the governor's authorized representative, Charlie English on July 10, requesting a disaster declaration by the SBA.
-The declaration covers Charlton County and the adjacent counties of Brantley, Camden and Ware in Georgia; and Baker and Nassau in Florida.
+Administrator Mills made the loans available in response to a letter from the governor's authorized representative, Charley English, on August 10, requesting a disaster declaration by the SBA.
+The declaration covers Tift County and the adjacent counties of Berrien, Colquitt, Cook, Irwin, Turner and Worth in Georgia.

 "The SBA is strongly committed to providing the people of Georgia with the most effective and customer-focused response possible to assist homeowners, renters, and businesses of all sizes with federal disaster loans," said Administrator Mills.
 "Getting businesses and communities up and running after a disaster is our highest priority at SBA."